ado120/alexander_blog/README.md

 ### To-Dos
-1. Fix footer
+1. Fix footer (CHECK)
 2. Create Basic Landing Page/Link to blog in navbar
 3. Post design
 4. Implement text formatting for posts with code/links
-5. Add syntax highlighting (highlight JS)
+5. Syntax highlighting added, but need to fix display of it